Architectural glass: Timeline of modern architectural glass development

+Types

 Cast glass

 Glass casting is the process in which glass objects are cast by directing molten glass into a mould where it solidifies.
 The technique has been used since the Egyptian period.
 Modern cast glass is formed by a variety of processes such as kiln casting, or casting into sand, graphite or metal moulds.
 Cast glass windows, albeit with poor optical qualities, began to appear in the most important buildings in Rome and the most luxurious villas of Herculaneum and Pompeii.

 Crown glass

 One of the earliest methods of glass window manufacture was the crown glass method.
 Hot blown glass was cut open opposite the pipe, then rapidly spun on a table before it could cool.
 Centrifugal force shaped the hot globe of glass into a round, flat sheet.
 The sheet would then be broken off the pipe and trimmed to form a rectangular window to fit into a frame.

 At the center of a piece of crown glass, a thick remnant of the original blown bottle neck would remain, hence the name "bullseye".
 Optical distortions produced by the bullseye could be reduced by grinding the glass.
 The development of diaper latticed windows was in part because three regular diamond-shaped panes could be conveniently cut from a piece of Crown glass, with minimum waste and with minimum distortion.

 This method for manufacturing flat glass panels was very expensive and could not be used to make large panes.
 It was replaced in the 19th century by the cylinder, sheet, and rolled plate processes, but it is still used in traditional construction and restoration.